LogoLogo

 Destination schema validation

-Syntho automatically validates the destination database's schema against your workspace.
+Syntho automatically validates the destination database's schema against your workspace for any included tables.
 This may result in several issues or warnings, which can be resolved by altering the destination database.

 Table issues: